alabeduarte/alabeduarte.github.io/blog/content/blog/new-env-setup/index.md

 ### Configuration

-This category is pretty much to make sure once you are all setup, your tools are the way you left them before changing machines (or before you restored your current machine).
-I personally don't bother too much about browser config because I have personal accounts that brings my config from the browser's cloud, but editor configuration is something that is really close to my workflow and if I don't see my editor or my terminal the way I remembered, I might have a hardtime trying to remember where things were before becoming productive.
+This category is pretty much to make sure once you are all set up, your tools are the way you left them before changing machines (or before you restored your current machine).
+I personally don't bother too much about browser config because I have personal accounts that bring my config from the browser's cloud, but editor configuration is something that is really close to my workflow and if I don't see my editor or my terminal the way I remembered, I might have a Hard time trying to remember where things were before becoming productive.

 About code editors, you might have seen around some GitHub repo called `dotfiles`.
-The reason for this name is because most of configs are files that have `.` in front of its name (i.e. `.gitconfig`, `.vim`, `.zshrc`, `.idea`, etc).
+The reason for this name is because most of the configs are files that have `.` in front of its name (i.e. `.gitconfig`, `.vim`, `.zshrc`, `.idea`, etc).